deshine-VN/WPPS/README.md

 # WPPS - Wordpress Plugins Scan

-WPPS (Wordpress Plugins Scan) is a Python tool designed to scan and analyze WordPress plugins for security vulnerabilities.
+WPPS (Wordpress Plugins Scan) is a Python tool designed to scan and detect WordPress plugins for security vulnerabilities.
 It provides a command-line interface for scanning plugins and detecting vulnerabilities.

 ## Features

-- Scan WordPress plugins for security vulnerabilities
+- Scan existed WordPress plugins of the target.
-- Generate detailed reports of the scan results
+- Detect vulnerabilities of the scan results.
-- Easy-to-use command-line interface
+- Easy-to-use command-line interface.

 ## Installation